 - 2 tablespoons chocolate or chocolate chips, chopped fine

 - 2 tablespoons roasted peanuts, chopped fine

 - Preheat oven to 370º F with rack in center position.
 Prepare baking sheet with parchment paper or silicone baking mats.

 - Cream together the room temperature butter and peanut butter at medium speed for ~2 minutes.

 - Beat in the sugars, stopping to scrape down the sides as necessary.

-Crunchy Salty Chocolate Sprinkles (optional)
+Crunchy Salty Chocolate Sprinkles (optional topping)

-- Sprinkle over cookies before baking.
+- Sprinkle over and gently press into the cookies before baking in the oven.

-Homemade Nutter Butter Vegan Cookies (optional)
+Vegan Nutter Butter Cookies (optional)